comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 [*Link Traversal Query Processing (LTQP)*](cite:cites linktraversal, linktraversalfoundations) is an alternative query execution paradigm that is more promising for handling querying over large decentralized environments.
-It is identified by its ability to query over a continuously growing range of documents which are discovered during query execution by following hyperlinks between Linked Data documents using the [*follow-your-nose* principle](cite:cites linkeddata).
+It is identified by its ability to query over a continuously growing range of documents that are discovered during query execution by following hyperlinks between Linked Data documents using the [*follow-your-nose* principle](cite:cites linkeddata).
 While LTQP has mainly been a theoretically interesting technique, it has not seen any practical use cases so far.

 In this work, we prove that LTQP is not only interesting in theory, but that it is an effective paradigm for handling querying execution within large decentralized environments.
-We do this by making use of specific structural properties within decentralized environments that can be used for more effective source discovery and optimization of query execution.
+We do this by exploiting specific structural properties within decentralized environments that can be used for more effective source discovery and optimization of query execution.
 We apply our research to the Solid ecosystem, but these concepts are generalizable to [other decentralization initiatives](cite:cites mastodon, decentralizednanopubs).